ArbabKhan-sudo/Natural-Language-Processing/README.md

 Named Entity Recognition: Recognize the named entities in the data.

-Stemming and Lemmatisation: Convert words into their canonical / dictionary forms, using stemming and lemmatization.
+Stemming and Lemmatisation: Convert words into dictionary forms, using stemming and lemmatization.

 Applications,